f5devcentral/f5-agility-labs-automation/docs/class10/AS3/02-Replace-Application-Certificates_as3.rst

       * Login to the BIG-IP instance
       * Navigate to Local Traffic --> Virtual Servers
+      * Change the Partition (Top Right Corner) to "WorkshopExample"
-      * View the deployed use case access VIP:port (8081)
+      * View the deployed use case access VIP:port (8082)

    - Login information for the BIG-IP: